bowenwen/mindcraft/README.md

         *   `read` action: Reads text from files within a secure artifact workspace (`output/artifacts/`).
         *   `write` action: Writes text to files within the workspace (does not overwrite).
         *   `list` action: Lists files and directories within the workspace.
-    *   Easily add new tools or actions by modifying tool classes and updating the agent's prompts/parsing.
+    *   Easily add new tools or actions by modifying tool classes and updating the agent's prompt usage (prompts located in `prompts.py`).
 *   **📋 Task Management:**
     *   Persistent task queue (`output/task_queue.json`).
     *   Supports task priorities.
     *   Supports task dependencies (tasks wait for prerequisites).
 *   **🤖 Autonomous Operation:** Runs task processing loop in a background thread.
 *   **🌐 Gradio Web Interface:**
     *   **Monitor Tab:** Visualize the agent's current task, step logs, recently accessed memories, and last browsed web content.
-Control buttons to Start/Pause the autonomous loop. *Updates automatically while the agent is running.*
+Control buttons to Start/Pause the autonomous loop. *Updates automatically while the agent is running.* Includes a step history explorer.
     *   **Chat Tab:** Interact directly with the agent.
 Chat history is saved to memory, and interactions can trigger new task generation.
 Displays recently generated tasks and relevant memories for the chat context.
+Conversation history appears above the input area.
     *   **Agent State Tab:** View the agent's identity statement, task queues (pending, in-progress, completed, failed), memory summary, and explore task-specific or general memories. *Requires manual refresh using the "Load Agent State" button.*
-*   **💡 Reactive Task Generation:** The agent can evaluate chat interactions or its idle state to generate new, relevant tasks (including exploratory ones) with priorities and dependencies.
+*   **💡 Reactive Task Generation:** The agent can evaluate chat interactions or its idle state to generate new, relevant tasks (including exploratory ones) with priorities and dependencies, guided by prompts in `prompts.py`.
 *   **📊 QLoRA Dataset Generation:** Automatically saves completed task `(description, final_answer)` pairs and qualifying chat interactions to a `.jsonl` file suitable for fine-tuning.
 *   **📝 Activity Summaries:** Generates daily summary logs (`output/summary/summary_YYYY-MM-DD.txt`) for high-level tracking.
 *   **🔄 Robust Step Error Handling:** Implements configurable retries within task steps for recoverable errors (e.g., tool failures, LLM parsing issues), allowing the agent to attempt recovery before failing the entire task.
-*   **🧠 Memory Summarization & Pruning:** Automatically generates LLM-based summaries of completed or failed tasks, storing the essence while optionally deleting the detailed step-by-step memories to manage long-term memory size and relevance (configurable).
+*   **🧠 Memory Summarization & Pruning:** Automatically generates LLM-based summaries of completed or failed tasks (using prompts from `prompts.py`), storing the essence while optionally deleting the detailed step-by-step memories to manage long-term memory size and relevance (configurable).
 *   **📁 Secure Artifact Workspace:** Tools interacting with the filesystem (`file` tool) are restricted to a designated subfolder (`output/artifacts/` by default) to enhance security.

 ## 🏗️ Architecture Overview